IR35 contract reviews for IR35 status – a guide for contractors

 In many cases, the IR35 contract specialist will confirm to the contractor that their new contract is outside of IR35 as it is possible to be before the contract starts, and the contractor can sign the contract and start work.

-However, if the review throws up some issues, then the contractor would be wise to address these and possibly enlist the support of the legal specialist to assist with contract negotiations.
+However, if the contract review process throws up some issues, then the contractor would be wise to address these and possibly enlist the support of the legal specialist to assist with contract negotiations to lower IR35 risk.

 If the agency or end-user client will not budge on negotiations over the contract, yet the contract is clearly outside IR35, then there are other strategies the contractor can adopt to demonstrate through working practices that they are indeed outside IR35.
 One of these is using a confirmation of arrangements letter.